-Helping the enterprise to migrate their legacy system to microservices by leveraging Apigee Edge platform
+Helping to migrate their legacy system to microservices by leveraging Apigee Edge platform

 As Apigee edge was part of the new microservice-based architecture, we leveraged the Apigee layer to invoke legacy authentication features on behalf of microservices.